-A leave of absence request should be sent to:
+Leave of absence requests should be sent to Leslie Coonrod, coonrod@uoregon.edu.

-Bioinformatics Track: Stacey Wagner, sdwagner@uoregon.edu

-2. Waiver of Enrollment in Term of Completion.
+2. Waiver of Enrollment in Term of Completion

 The UO requires registration in the term a degree is awarded.
 There is an exception for students in the program who are completing elective courses at another institution in the term they will graduate.